 Symptoms: White, fuzzy areas on top of the mix

-Prevention / Remedy: Scrape off the mold, sprinkle cinnamon the soil, cut back on watering, run a small fan to provide better air circulation
+Prevention / Remedy: Scrape off the mold, sprinkle cinnamon on the soil, cut back on watering, run a small fan to provide better air circulation

 Problem: Fungus Gnats